andygrunwald/Gerrie/docs/commands/check.rst

 the configuration file is not complete.
 There are the mentioned settings missing.
 If you don`t know which keys need to be in the config file, please have a look at the self documented *Config.yml* in the root directory of Gerrie.
+The :doc:`Configuration chapter</configuration/index>` will list all available settings as well.

 .. note::